Get Your Hunting Rifle Steady

 You’ll need front support like a shorter 6-12” bipod, a backpack, or natural support like a rock or log.
 If you use natural front support, increase your aiming stability and place something like a pair of gloves or a rolled-up jacket between your rifle and the rest to add grip and cushion.

-Use a soft malleable object for the rear support, such as a pocket-stowed jacket, roll top dry bag full of clothes, or a few rolled-up game bags.
+Use a soft malleable object for the rear support, such as a pocket-stowed jacket, dry bags full of clothes, or a few rolled-up game bags.

 Once you have your rifle pointed at the target, position the rear bag under the stock.
 As you settle squarely behind the rifle, place your support-side hand on the bag to raise and lower the rear of the stock.
 Do this by squeezing it, sliding it forward-or-backward, and changing its position.